EU sanctions on Lukashenko, son over Belarus crackdown | DW | 06.11.2020

 In addition, "EU citizens and companies are forbidden from making funds available to those listed," said the EU Council.

 Alexander Lukashenko took power in Belarus in 1994 and is currently in his sixth term.
-He has been facing a powerful protest movement since declaring victory at the presidential poll in August, with opposition leaders and Western countries accusing him of stealing the vote.
-Brussels has denounced the poll as "neither free nor fair" and refused to recognize Lukashenko as re-elected.
+He has been facing a powerful protest movement since declaring victory at the presidential poll in early August, with opposition leaders and Western countries accusing him of stealing the vote.
+Brussels has denounced the poll as "neither free nor fair" and refused to recognize Lukashenko's reelection.